 - Move your hands down the tail a few inches at a time and twist tightly until you have 3 or 4 inches left at the bottom of loose hair.

 - Hold the twisted hair with your off hand tightly and use your other hand to comb out the 3-4 inch section at the bottom until it’s tangle free.

 - Release a couple of inches of the twisted hair loose and proceed to comb through that until tangle free.

 - Repeat step 4 until you’re no longer holding any twisted hair in your hand and the tail is loose and flowing.

 The twisting and holding will reduce the amount of hair that is pulled out ripping out and force you to comb properly from the bottom to the top.

 After combing out Champ’s tail it looked fluffy, shiny, smooth and clean.
 His tail was also still tangle free several days later when I went out to check him.
 This detangler is a quite a bit thicker than your average one, so a bit harder to apply and you end up applying more than you sometimes will with other similar products.
 However it is heavy duty stuff and can get out some pretty gnarly tangles.
 It has a pleasant, but not obvious smell.

-We recommend the Mane-ly Long Hair Polisher-Protector as a partner to the Hydrate 24 to get out some seriously messy tangles (got a Friesian or Gypsy Vanner?
+I recommend the Mane-ly Long Hair Polisher-Protector as a partner to the Hydrate 24 to get out some seriously messy tangles (got a Friesian or Gypsy Vanner?
 This stuff might be your savior).
-It is not our favorite product for everyday detangling because it does need a separate conditioner and is quite thick and more tricky to apply evenly, but it is great in a serious tangle situation or for a horse with some serious mane and tail.
+It is not my favorite product for everyday detangling because it does need a separate conditioner and is quite thick and more tricky to apply evenly, but it is great in a serious tangle situation or for a horse with some serious mane and tail.